rmcsharry/ernest-site/old-documentation/index.md

 ## Next Steps

+See the page on [Ernest use cases](Ernest use cases) to see the multiple ways Ernest can be used.
+Then see [how Ernest compares to other software](Ernest-compare-competence) to see how it fits into your existing infrastructure.

-Continue with the [Ernest installation](/documentation/install/) guide to use Ernest and see how it works in practice.
+Finally, continue onwards with the [getting started](Getting Started With Ernest CLI) guide to use Ernest and see how it works in practice.